-Monitoring of the PNWL period should be carried out by the school's Attendance Officer.
+Monitoring of the Notice to Improve period should be carried out by the school's Attendance Champion.
 If there is absence during the monitoring period, then a period of complaint will be provided to the school if the decision to proceed with a penalty notice is made by the Attendance and Inclusion Social Worker.
 Final paperwork should be submitted by school within 21 days.